Sony Xperia Z: Camera

 It includes a 13.1-megapixel rear camera with an Exmor RS IMX135 image sensor, flash, image stabilization, HDR, face detection (with red-eye reduction), Sweep Panorama, scene recognition and 16x digital zoom, and a 2.2-megapixel front camera with a Sony Exmor R sensor.
 Both cameras record video at 1080p.

-The rear camera is one of the first mobile phone cameras with HDR video.
+The rear camera is one of the first mobile phone cameras that can capture HDR video.

-The camera software is equipped with a quick launch feature, also known as fast capture, allowing the optional automatic capture of a photo or record video immediately after launched from the lock screen.
+The camera software is equipped with a quick launch feature, also known as fast capture, allowing the optional automatic capture of a photo or record video immediately after launch from the lock screen.

-The burst shot mode of the Xperia Z has three speed settings of high speed (0.9 megapixels), middle (9.6 megapixels) and low (2.1 megapixels).
-For unknown reasons, the resolution at the lowest speed setting is lower than the medium speed setting.
-At the highest speed setting, the device is able to capture 1000 photos within 68 seconds.
+The burst shot mode of the Xperia Z has three-speed settings: high speed (0.9 megapixels), middle (9.6 megapixels), and low (2.1 megapixels).
+For unknown reasons, the resolution at the lowest speed setting is lower than at the medium speed setting.
+At the highest speed setting, the device can capture 1000 photos within 68 seconds.

-Tests suggest that poor image processing in the automatic (standard) camera mode leads to a quality loss that photos captured through burst mode appear at a higher quality in comparison.
+Tests suggest that poor image processing in the automatic (standard) camera mode leads to a quality loss that photos captured through burst mode appear higher in comparison.

 Display

 The smartphone has a capacitive touchscreen with a size of 5", and its resolution is 1920x1080 pixels (1080p) at 441 ppi, with 16 million colors.
-The screen uses Sony's Mobile BRAVIA Engine 2 for picture enhancement.
+The screen uses Sony's Mobile BRAVIA Engine 2 for picture and video enhancement.

 Chipsets and storage

-In addition to this, the smartphone has a Qualcomm Snapdragon S4 Pro chipset, 2 GB RAM, 16 GB internal storage flash memory (with approx. 11 GB available to the user) and a microSD card slot which accepts cards up to 128 GB.
+The smartphone ships with a Qualcomm Snapdragon S4 Pro chipset, 2 GB RAM, 16 GB of internal storage flash memory (with approx. 11 GB available to the user) and a microSD card slot which accepts cards up to 128 GB.

 Interfaces and connectivity

 The smartphone has a built-in 3.5 mm audio jack for headphones, GPS and GLONASS support, Bluetooth 4.0, Wi-Fi, HDMI (via MHL), MirrorLink 1.0, Miracast and NFC, in addition to being DLNA certified.
 In Japan, the smartphone features an infrared blaster.

 NFC is a core feature of the device.
-The device is certified to IP55 and IP57 standards to be dust protected, low pressure water jet protected and waterproof, allowing immersion under 1 meter of water for up to 30 minutes.
+The device is certified to IP55 and IP57 standards to be dust-protected, low-pressure water jet-protected and waterproof, allowing immersion under 1 meter of water for up to 30 minutes.